BritishGeologicalSurvey/tweet_classification/README.md

 This repository contains several techniques that can be used to perform binary classification with text.
-In this case we train each classifier to learn whether a tweet is referring to a hazard-event/phenomenon (earthquakes, volcanos, floods, the aurora) or not.
+In this case we train each classifier to learn whether a tweet is referring to a hazard-event/phenomenon (earthquakes, volcanoes, floods, the aurora) or not.

 The methods used in this implementation are the following: